On this page:

 FEE-HELP provides a loan to eligible fee-paying students to pay for all or part of their tuition fees for units of study undertaken with an approved provider under HESA.

-Over their lifetime, a student can borrow up to the FEE-HELP limit.
-That is, repayments do not reset the maximum that can be borrowed under the FEE-HELP limit.
-A student repays their loan through the taxation system once their repayment income is above the minimum repayment threshold for compulsory repayment (see part 35).
+A student can borrow up to the HELP loan limit.
+However, if repayments against a HELP debt to the Commonwealth are made then the balance of those repayments are credited against that person’s HELP balance.
+A student repays their loan through the taxation system once their repayment income is above the minimum repayment threshold for compulsory repayment [part 35].

 31.2 - Which providers may be eligible to offer FEE‑HELP?